Z1ni/XGP-save-extractor/README.md

 In most cases the files in the ZIP can be copied to the save directory of the Steam/Epic version of the game.
 To find out the save file location, check [PCGamingWiki](https://www.pcgamingwiki.com/).

+## ⚠️ If you want the script to support another game, please open an issue [here](https://github.com/Z1ni/XGP-save-extractor/issues/new/choose). ⚠️

 ## Supported games
 If you migrate a save to Steam/Epic version that's listed with ❔ below, please open an issue and confirm whether it worked, so the table can be updated.

-If you want the script to support another game, please open an issue.

 Legend: ✅ Confirmed working, ❔ Unconfirmed, - Not available in the store